james2406/CodeFirstGirls-York2016/3 -github/README.md

 * rm - Remove a file or directory (learn about the -r option)

 * less - Show the contents of a file in a scrolling buffer

+## Lesson Three - git

+Git is a very powerful and popular version control system, and the only place you can run all Git commands is from the command line

+Command-line tools are also available across operating systems, whilst GUIs are subjective for different companies or teams.
+So it’s best to understand it for the future

+## Task Three - try Git

+Use git [here](https://try.github.io/levels/1), to try it yourself in a virtual command line

+Then use it [here](http://rogerdudler.github.io/git-guide/), to try it yourself in your own command line, the GitHub guide for this is